Find Accommodation in South Africa

 Not many people know much about Hogsback, or where it is, for that matter, which perhaps is just as well given that its charm is something one might want to protect, and because the very essence of Hogsback is its almost otherworldly silence, where it lies high up in the Amatola Mountains, surrounded by centuries old indigenous forest.

-All I knew about Hogsback, as we wound our way up the steep mountain roads covered in fine mist and rain at the beginning of December, was that I had read and heard enough to want to visit, and that we were probably in for a far colder week than my suitcase full of summer clothes was going to allow — despite our kind landlady's good intentions at having emailed us to say that summer had eventually arrived in the village!
+All I knew about Hogsback, as we wound our way up the steep mountain roads covered inย fine mist and rain at the beginning of December, was that I had read and heard enough to want to visit, and that we were probably in for a far colder week than my suitcase full of summer clothes was going to allow – despite our kind landlady’s good intentions at having emailed us to say that summer had eventually arrived in the village!

-Hogsback receives its name from the three ridges, known as 'three hogs', that dominate the area and lie on the edge of the beautiful Tyume Valley.
-From different parts of Hogsback there are panoramic views over this valley and one is constantly aware of being enclosed by the Amatola Mountains.
-The place is enshrouded in gorgeous gardens, dripping in rambling roses, indigenous St John's wort and a mixture of exotics and local plants — everything seems to grow rampantly here, as if on steroids — and the bird life is fantastic.
-It's also rumoured that Tolkien spent time here and that the surrounds influenced his writing of Lord of the Rings.
+The place is enshrouded in gorgeous gardens, dripping in rambling roses, indigenous St John’s wort and a mixture of exotics and local plants – everything seems to grow rampantly here, as if on steroids – and the bird life is fantastic.
+It’s also rumoured that Tolkien spent time here and that the surrounds influenced his writing of Lord of the Rings.

 It isn't hard to believe that faeries dwell in amongst the forests or that hobbits could well trundle out of the woods, their bare feet oblivious to the snow that falls here during most winters.
 And amenities in Hogsback reflect this play on things otherworldly with names like: The Fairy Realm, Mistyfell fruits and jam, Middle Earth organics, Rivendell campsite, The Ring hardware and bottle store, and the Enchanted Treehouse.